SparkSpark

 The day we change any of that is the day the company has lost its reason to exist, and we know it.

-When you hold the mic to talk to Spark, your speech is transcribed using Apple's on-device speech recognition.
-The audio never leaves your phone.
-The text we receive on the server is the same text you saw on your screen — nothing more.
+When you hold the mic to dictate to Spark, your speech is transcribed using your phone's speech recognition when available - the only thing our server receives is the same text you saw on your screen.

 Other people's data is treated with the same care.

-The people you store in Spark didn't sign up to be in a CRM.
-They're in your contact list because they know you — that's the contract.
+The people you store in Spark didn't sign up to be mined as data.
+They're in your contact list because they know you - that's the contract.
 So we're careful with their data the same way we're careful with yours: nothing leaves Spark except in service of features you've explicitly turned on, and nothing gets sold.

 When you delete a contact, all the notes, dates, and AI-distilled facts about them are deleted with them.
 Including from our backups, within 30 days.